 Apple Phone Screen Interview: What It Tests and How to Pass

 Most candidates treat the Apple phone screen interview like a warmup.
 It isn't.
-Apple front-loads more screening than almost any other company, and a significant share of engineers who sail through Google or Meta screens get cut here.
-The ratio of interviews to offers has been compared, unfavorably, to airport security.
+Apple front-loads more screening than almost any other company, and engineers who sail through Google or Meta screens regularly report getting cut here.
+The process is notoriously thorough and decentralized, and team-to-team variation makes "just prep mediums" a bad plan.

 Two Technical Screens, Not One